raggettii/raggettii/README.md

 - 👋 Hi, I’m @raggettii
 - 👀 I’m interested in learning new skills
 - 🌱 I’m currently learning  MERN
-- 💞️ I’m looking to collaborate on MERN projects
+- 💞️ I’m looking to collaborate on MERN and Next.js projects
 - 📫 How to reach me raggettiiii@gmail.com

 <!---